shivin316/8__Week_SQL_Challenge/README.md

 Find the full case studies on https://8weeksqlchallenge.com/

-For case study 1 to case study 4 , I used MYSQL 8.0
+For case study 1 to case study 4 , I used MySQL 8.0

 For case study 5 to case study 8 , I used PostgreSQL 15.3